Reduce stress in four easy steps

 Looking to reduce stress?
 We team up with GP and bestselling author Dr Rangan Chatterjee to explain the simple steps you can take for a calmer life

 Learning to reduce stress is an important element of wellbeing, especially if we want to live long, happy and healthy lives.

 Studies have demonstrated that chronic stress contributes to the development of obesity, type-2 diabetes, high blood pressure, cardiovascular disease and Alzheimer’s.

 While our stress response originally evolved to help us run away from danger, we’re less likely to encounter a lion these days.
-Instead, we may find ourselves stressing to different stimuli, like getting stuck in a traffic jam or receiving work emails long after we’ve clocked off.
+Instead, we may find ourselves stressing to different stimuli, like events on the news or receiving work emails long after we’ve clocked off.